Mathematical specification of hitomezashi designs: Introduction

-Tsugaru kogin-zashi and Nanbu \textit{hishi-zashi} both developed in the Tohoku region of Aomori, while Sh\={o}nai sashiko comes from the Yamagata region, also in the north.
-All three of these types can be referred to as `diamond' embroidery in English as they use counted-thread stitching either on the horizontal or vertical to create a huge variety of rhombic patterns, with the stitches ranging in length from one to seven fabric threads (Hachinohe Institute of Tchnology, 2022).
-While kogin uses white thread on indigo-dyed fabric, Nanbu hishizashi commonly uses coloured thread, both in cotton and wool.
-The resulting geometric patterns tend to be drawn from activities of everyday life or images from the natural world, such as dragonflies or the diamond-leafed \textit{hishi} water chestnut.
+Tsugaru koginzashi and Nanbu {hishizashi} both developed in the Aomori prefecture within T\={o}hoku, while sh\={o}nai sashiko comes from the Yamagata prefecture, also in the north.
+All three of these types can be referred to as `diamond' embroidery in English as they use counted-thread stitching either on the horizontal or vertical to create a huge variety of rhombic patterns, with the stitches ranging in length from one to seven fabric threads (Hachinohe Institute of Technology, 2022).
+While kogin uses white thread, hishizashi commonly uses coloured thread, both in cotton and wool.
+The resulting geometric patterns tend to be drawn from activities of everyday life or images from the natural world, such as dragonflies or the diamond-leafed {hishi} (water chestnut).
 Sh\={o}nai sashiko is finer and more decorative, used by stitchers to express their wishes and prayers for a good harvest, for protection against evil, and for prosperous business.
-Flower patterns (\textit{hana-zashi}) carry thoughts of spring, and \textit{sugi-zashi} (cedar stitch) evokes a sense of cedar covered mountains against the snow-covered fields of the northern winters.
-Contemporary stitchers using this style replicate the old patterns of the Tohoku region.
+Flower patterns ({hanazashi}) carry thoughts of spring, and {sugizashi} (cedar stitch) evokes a sense of cedar covered mountains against the snow-covered fields of the northern winters.
+Contemporary stitchers using this style replicate the old patterns of the T\={o}hoku region.

-Boro-zashi refers to the practice of using sashiko running stitch to mend and quilt together older and worn garments.
-The word \textit{boro} translates as `scraps' or `shabby tattered rags' (Hayes, 2019).
+Borozashi refers to the practice of using sashiko running stitch to mend and quilt together older and worn garments.
+The word boro translates as `scraps' or `shabby tattered rags' (Hayes, 2019).
 These scraps of material were layered onto older clothing, bedding or homewares and then quilted back into the article to extend its life.

+Moy\={o}zashi or pattern sashiko, now popular among stitchers globally and what many people think of when hearing the word sashiko, refers to a contemporary sashiko stitching that is not restricted to traditional geometric patterning and stitch-length requirements.
+This style uses a series of dashed running stitches that never touch but can go in any direction, or trace curved lines, rather than following the traditional horizontal and vertical or diamond patterning.
+In moy\={o}zashi the whole design is pre-printed or transferred to the fabric using a template (see, for example, Briscoe (2004)).